andrykonchin/andrykonchin.github.io/_posts/2019-12-18-hidden-sql-queries-in-rails-en.markdown

 SHOW max_identifier_length
 ```

-Let's figure out what is happening here.
+Let's determine what is happening.

-Rails establishes connection to a database lazily - only when it's nessecary - at the first SQL query to a database.
-That's why before `Account.last` is executed Rails hasn't establish any connection.
+Rails establishes a connection to the database lazily, meaning it only
+does so when necessary, for instance when the first SQL query to the
+database is made.
+Hence, prior to executing `Account.last`, Rails has
+not established any connection to database.

-During the `last` method call Rails establishes and sets up the first connection to a database.
-To generate _accessors_ for a mode attributes and _type cast_ attribute values to a table column types Rails needs to know a table schema.
-These data is lazily loaded from a database at the first SQL query execution and are cached.
+When the `last` method is invoked, Rails not only establishes but also sets up and configure a  connection to the database.
+In order to generate _accessors_ for model attributes and correctly type-cast attribute values based on table column types, Rails requires knowledge of the table schema.
+This information is lazily loaded from the database during the first execution of an SQL query and subsequently cached.

-Lets's review each of the SQL query above in details.
+Let's now examine each of the SQL queries mentioned above in detail.

 ### #1